comp1100/comp1100.github.io/_sources/innovation/1_introduction_to_innovation.md

 ## The Innovation Process

-In this course, we will follow an innovation processed called **Lean startup**, based on the book by Steve Blank[^four-steps], and with inspiration throughout the course from other innovation experts such as Tina Seelig[^seelig] and Alexander Osterwalder and Yves Pigneur[^osterwalder].
+In this course, we will follow an innovation processed called **Lean startup**, based on the book by Steve Blank[^four_steps], and with inspiration throughout the course from other innovation experts such as Tina Seelig[^seelig] and Alexander Osterwalder and Yves Pigneur[^osterwalder].

 **Why do we need to follow a process?
 What we just come up with ideas?** Ideas are simple.
 Implementation is hard.
 What happens if we take the time to implement our idea, and it turns out that *nobody wants it*?
 What a waste of time!
 (And perhaps a waster of money/funds too!).